KevKeyingLi/KevKeyingLi.github.io/_posts/2016-05-04 Object Oriented Javascript Note - Udacity.md

 The call function, binds its first parameter to its caller.
 To define a subclass of a superclass, we can use the call function of the superclass in the subclass definition.
 To make the superclass constructor to be called in the context of the subclass. :

      var Van = function(loc){
-     Car.call(this, loc);// this line calls the Car function so that the this of the Car function is bound to the Van's instance.
+          Car.call(this, loc);// this line calls the Car function so that the 'this' of the Car function is bound to the Van's instance.
      };

 So far, the loc property of van instance is delegated to a potential car instance, next is prototype.
 For now, van.prototype delegates to Object.prototype.
      Van.prototype = Object.create(Car.prototype);